Skip to main content

 (9) Not have screens (television, computer, etc.) on during meals and snacks.

-(10) Programs that are sponsors of any of the United States department of agriculture's (USDA) child nutrition programs are to additionally comply with the nutritional requirements of the United States department of agriculture, food and nutrition service (Code of Federal Regulations, Title 7, Parts 210 {May 2000}, 220 {May 2000} and 226 {November 1984}).
+(10) Programs that are sponsors of any of the United States department of agriculture's (USDA) child nutrition programs are to additionally comply with the nutritional obligations of the United States department of agriculture, food and nutrition service (Code of Federal Regulations, Title 7, Parts 210 {May 2000}, 220 {May 2000} and 226 {November 1984}).

 (1) Provide parents with written nutritional information and have a copy of this written nutritional information on file at the program.